nehapatlolla/sql-fundamentals/sql.md

 2. Auto increment - You dont to give an id , automatically increases the

+3. unique

+4. Not null

-3. Foreign key- even if foreign key constraint is not there we can join tables why foreign key??
+5. Foreign key- even if foreign key constraint is not there we can join tables why foreign key??

-first delete the foreign key and then you can delete the primary key when you want to insert a new row in the table foreign key helps to solve the error which has occured when the insertion happens
+first delete the foreign key and then you can delete the primary key when you want to insert a new row in the table, first insert in a primary key, foreign key helps to solve the error which has occured when the insertion happens

+increasing the data safety

 ![new](image-34.png)